Skip to main content

 Going Further: Hook Into the Request Pipeline

-Plugins can modify requests before they're sent and process responses after they arrive.
-This is how plugins like Voiden Faker inject dynamic data.
+Plugins can modify requests before sending and process responses after receiving.
+This is how plugins like Voiden Faker inject dynamic data:

 return {